THE ISSUE OF BLOOD

 “You needn't stand up so tall.”
 Sit.
 Relax.
 We’ve got another day.”

 Another day, that's how I see it.
 Each sunrise is a winning life-lottery ticket.
-We get through a day at a time, sleep through the night and, with luck, open our eyes to a new set of possibilities.
+We get through a day at a time, sleep through the night and, with luck, open our eyes to new possibilities.
 That's why I'm here, in Mr. Squirrel’s home.
 He didn’t move, so I pursued a conversation.

 “Do you dream?”

-“Did you too have an epic reverie last night?”
+“Did you, too, have an epic reverie last night?”

 My visitor cocked his head as though he were thinking about how to answer.

-I hadn’t thought much about it; squirrel dreams that is.
 When my sleeping dogs woofed and flipped their feet, my daughters said they were having puppy dreams: running in the park, scaring cats, or chasing squirrels.
 I’d laugh, imagining what our pet was experiencing, but now I was thinking seriously about the dreams a desert squirrel might have.
 Were they fearful dramas of escape from a predator, vigilant excursions into unfamiliar places, or indecipherable montages cobbled from daily encounters?

-My desert search is an attempt to flood my mind with the chaos, then allow it to create order I can understand.
+My desert search is an attempt to flood my mind with chaos, then allow it to create order I can understand.

 “I’ve got something you might enjoy.
 Breakfast, Buddy?”

-This squirrel lived a very different life; his home was an underground burrow deep below the hot surface, safe within his dark subsoil shelter when the temperature was intolerable.
+This squirrel lived a different life; his home was an underground burrow deep below the hot surface, safe within his dark subsoil shelter when the temperature was intolerable.

 My friend scurried up to grab the granola bar.
-Two cautious sniffs later, he packed his cheeks with the sweet oats, almonds, wheat germ, and honey.
+Two cautious sniffs later, he packed his cheeks with sweet oats, almonds, wheat germ, and honey.
 The wrapper blew away on a soft ground breeze.

-I drove down from Joshua tree to the Palm Springs airport to pick up a friend who had asked to join me for part of the exploration.
+I drove down from Joshua Tree to the Palm Springs airport to pick up a friend who had asked to join me for part of the exploration.
 Originally I had wanted to travel alone, but this woman was part of a spiritual transformation I had started long before my brother died.
 Her name began with a N.

 My marriage was disintegrating.

 Laura and I reached an impasse in our relationship.
-Parenthood had become increasingly difficult with two young daughters.
+Parenthood had become increasingly complex with two young daughters.
 The demands we struggled to meet changed us; made us assume new, more restrictive roles and attitudes.
 Other parents have occasionally mentioned dealing with this problem, attempting to best it with counseling, controlled addiction to alcohol or pills, or divorce.
-I believe it’s relatively common problem.
+I believe it’s a relatively common problem.
 Growth is painful.

 We did not fall in love - we plunged into love.

 Years later, after I had matured beyond being a madcap comedian in the San Francisco comedy scene to writing and directing films, television, and stage plays.
-Laura was no longer my wild-girl cohort; the Bagdad-by-the-Bay doll with a yen for love, life, and champagne.
+Laura was no longer my wild-girl cohort, the Bagdad-by-the-Bay doll with a yen for love, life, and champagne.
 She was now a working mom with two young daughters and a corporate career that set her apart from her carefree, single friends.

-Those were our days of regret… and heart-rending mistakes.
+Those were our days of regret and heart-rending mistakes.

 “You play?”
 I asked the author.